Programme

 Sponsored by Bristow & Sutor

-Chaired by BBC presenter Shari Vahl, this session explores the wider role enforcement professionals play in supporting communities and protecting public services.
+Chaired by BBC presenter Shari Vahl, this session explored the wider role enforcement professionals play in supporting communities and protecting public services.

-Topics will include tackling persistent evaders through better use of DVLA data, the role of enforcement agents in identifying vulnerable individuals and triggering support, and the welfare and safety challenges faced by agents working on the doorstep.
+Topics included tackling persistent evaders through better use of DVLA data, the role of enforcement agents in identifying vulnerable individuals and triggering support, and the welfare and safety challenges faced by agents working on the doorstep.

 Panel 4 – Question Time: The Future of Civil Enforcement

-The final session of the day will be an interactive “Question Time” style discussion, giving delegates the opportunity to contribute their views and raise questions with industry leaders.
+The final session of the day was an interactive “Question Time” style discussion, giving delegates the opportunity to contribute their views and raise questions with industry leaders.

-Topics will include the future challenges facing enforcement companies, how local authorities and enforcement providers can work together to improve collection outcomes, and the innovations that will shape the next phase of the sector’s development.
+Topics included the future challenges facing enforcement companies, how local authorities and enforcement providers can work together to improve collection outcomes, and the innovations that will shape the next phase of the sector’s development.

 Networking, Technology and Collaboration

-Alongside the conference sessions, delegates will be able to visit the exhibition hall, where leading technology providers, data specialists and operational partners will showcase solutions supporting the next generation of civil enforcement services.
+Alongside the conference sessions, delegates were able to visit the exhibition hall, where leading technology providers, data specialists and operational partners showcased solutions supporting the next generation of civil enforcement services.

 The exhibition remains one of the most vibrant parts of the conference, providing valuable opportunities for networking, collaboration and exploring new approaches to improving service delivery.